codingLogan/codingLogan.github.io/_posts/2020-10-27-how-to-use-git-bisect.md

 ```

 ## The git-bisect Process
-1. Start the process using `git bisect start`
+1. Start the process using _git bisect start_
 1. Specify a known bad commit.
-Here's I'm going to say that my currently checked out commit is _bad_ using `git bisect bad`
+I'm going to say that my currently checked out commit is _bad_ using _git bisect bad_
 1. Specify a known good commit.
-From my list above I'm going to say that the good commit was some time ago using `git bisect good 211cd00af648d1e805cc22135de3b1db79640645`
+From my list above I'm going to say that the good commit was some time ago using _git bisect good 211cd00af648d1e805cc22135de3b1db79640645_

 Now the process is running.
 In the terminal I get this output, telling me what git bisect is doing for me.
 Note, it actually checks out the commit so you can test it out to determine if it's good or bad.
 ```